In this post, I will answer the question – what is a common indicator of a phishing attempt?

 What Should You Do If You Are A Victim Of Phishing?

 Becoming a victim of phishing is an unfortunate situation that can happen to anyone, regardless of their level of cybersecurity knowledge.
-Whether it happens directly or indirectly, the consequences of falling prey to a phishing attack can be distressing.

 So, if you find yourself in such a situation, you might be wondering what steps you should take to address the issue.
 Don't worry; there is a solution available to help you regain control and protect your sensitive information.